 In September 2018, the Council was told it "should be proud of its achievements" following a review of its services and plans for the borough by an independent peer review team.
-The review team first inspected the council in 2016, so was returning to review what progress had been made.
-In its latest assessment, the review team said the council had "built on the positive work it had identified two years ago."
-The council will learn from best practice and will continue to adapt to the needs of its customers.
+The Council will continuously improve how it delivers services, and will adapt to the needs of its customers.
+The Council will also make sure that it continues to live within its means.